DoganM95/Freenet_Funk-Rest-Api-Server/README.md

     - `pause`: pauses your plan beginning tomorrow
     - `undo`: cancels your current plan (for details, [see here](https://github.com/lagmoellertim/freenet-funk-api))

->each of these resond with an object containing information of whether or not the action was successful and what your current plan is afterwards.
+>each of these respond with an object containing information of whether or not the action was successful and what your current plan is afterwards.